Plitvice Lakes National Park Shows Croatia’s Natural Beauty

 As expected, the summer months are the most popular to visit Plitvice Lakes National Park.
 Not everyone is lucky enough to be able to travel at other times.
 But if you are, come during shoulder season, which is April through May and September to October.

 Not only will you share the park with fewer people, but the weather will be very pleasant.
-In summer, the heat can be a bit too much for comfort, especially since you can't swim while visiting.
+In summer, the heat can be a too intense for comfort, especially since you can't swim while visiting.

 Winter, however, is a surprisingly magical time that many people ignore.
 Yes, you won't see the waterfalls falling, but they're enchantingly beautiful frozen in the air.

-During any season, it's best to arrive as soon as the park opens to avoid the tourist rush.
+During any season, try to arrive as soon as the park opens to avoid the tourist rush.

 How to Get to Plitvice

-If you have a rental car, it's incredibly easy to arrive at Plitvice from Zagreb and Zadar.
-From either place, the journey won't take more than 2.5 hours.
+If you have a rental car, it's easy to drive to Plitvice from Zagreb and Zadar, with the journey taking about 2.5 hours.

 But if you're traveling on a budget or hate the idea of driving in a foreign country, don't despair!
 There are daily buses leaving from either city that take you straight to the park.
-You won't have to worry about reading Croatian road signs, and the journey takes less than 30 minutes longer than by car.
+Buses take only 30 minutes longer to arrive than cars.
+They're also inexpensive.

 Plitvice Lakes National Park Fast Facts